fs-c/v0/rrl/how-to-beat-the-dungeon-boss/chapter3.md

 "They all sounded very interesting but no thank you.
 I'm okay with just the regular."

 Five minutes didn't seem to be long enough to make a coffee.
 It just went by too quickly in between conversation.
-The two didn't even noticed that the 'maid' was there already, serving them the beverage.
+The two hadn't even noticed that the 'maid' was there already, serving them the beverage.

 "I mean no offense but I see that you have recovered quite nicely after I've just clipped your wings most recently.
 You really are tenacious Arnaud.
 Most impressive as always." complimented the man dressed in an exquisite pair of sky blue Valarian tux-suit.
 A vibrant lily flower nested on his jacket's left breast pocket.
 His well kept, short but wavy platinum hair, complimented his entire ensemble to the tee.
 White leather shoes included.
 He was a vision all on his own.